MarcoLoPinto/FindMe/README.md

 ## Installation

 To get started with FindMe, you will need to set up your own instance of the server.
-The repository containing the server code will be made available soon.
+The repository containing the server code will be available [here](https://github.com/MarcoLoPinto/FindMeServer).

 To correctly build the client, you have to make some simple steps:
 1. Add your google-services.json file from your Firebase Console in the app folder of this repo.